simongravelle/nmrformd/docs/source/theory/context.rst

     as well as proteins and other biological systems :cite:`jacobsonProtonMagneticResonance1954, rorschachProteinDynamicsNMR1986`.

+.. container:: justify

-    The key ingredient needed for an accurate description of the nuclear spin relaxation of 1H in soft matter systems is a realistic description of the random rotational and translational motions that molecules undergo, which makes classical molecular dynamics simulations (MDS) a natural choice.
+    The key ingredient needed for an accurate description of the nuclear spin relaxation of :math:`^1`H in soft matter systems is a realistic description of the random rotational and translational motions that molecules undergo, which makes classical molecular dynamics simulations (MDS) a natural choice.
 For instance, MDS have been used to characterize the NMR relaxation properties of Lennard-Jones fluid :cite:`odeliusIntermolecularDipoleDipoleRelaxation1993, grivetNMRRelaxationParameters2005`, water and other small molecules :cite:`lippensT1RelaxationTime1993, calero1HNuclearSpin2015, singerMolecularDynamicsSimulations2017, singerNMRSpinrotationRelaxation2018, philipsProtonNMRRelaxation2019, singerElucidatingNMRRelaxation2020`.
-    MDS are also used to study of molecules confined within nanoporous materials :cite:`khudozhitkovDynamicsPropenePropane2020, gravelleNMRInvestigationWater2023`,
+    MDS are also used to study the NMR relaxation properties of molecules confined within nanoporous materials :cite:`khudozhitkovDynamicsPropenePropane2020, gravelleNMRInvestigationWater2023`,
     as well as large polymer molecules, lipid membranes, and proteins.

+.. container:: justify

     In addition to classical MD, Ab initio MD has also been used to extract NMR relaxation time from water :cite:`calero1HNuclearSpin2015`.
 Ab initio and its variants are